Intense scene from Scarlett Johansson and Adam Driver’s film ‘Marriage Story’ is great for scaring away wolves, apparently

 (CNN) — A tense scene between Scarlett Johansson and Adam Driver in their 2019 film “Marriage Story” was great bait for 2020 Oscar voters but apparently there’s another wild species that’s not a fan.

-According to a report published by the Wall Street Journal, a fight scene from Noah Baumbach-directed drama is among several audio clips that are being broadcast by the US Department of Agriculture on a loud speaker over farmlands across the west coast to scare off wolves that have been eating livestock from local farms.
+According to a report published by the Wall Street Journal, a fight scene from the Noah Baumbach-directed drama is among several audio clips that are being broadcast by the US Department of Agriculture on a loudspeaker over farmlands across the west coast to scare off wolves that have been eating livestock from local farms.

-Part of the inspiration for using the fight scenes between Driver and Johansson from the film are to illustrate to the wolves that humans are to be feared, Paul Wolf, a USDA district supervisor in Oregon, told the WSJ.
+Part of the inspiration for using the fight scenes between Driver and Johansson from the film – which depicts their characters’ acrimonious divorce – is to illustrate to the wolves that humans are to be feared, Paul Wolf, a USDA district supervisor in Oregon, told the WSJ.

 “I need the wolves to respond and know that, hey, humans are bad,” Wolf said.